Those who can’t change their minds can’t change anything.George Bernard Shaw

 Asking the waiter to change your order from the burger to macaroni or switching out of one dress and into another before a hot date doesn’t count.

-If something jumps to mind, inspire the rest of us by sharing it in the comments.
-If not, don’t despair.
+If nothing jumps to your mind, don’t despair.
 Most people can’t come up with anything on the spot.
 Because most people aren’t as open-minded as they think.
 Accepting that is the first step to being more open-minded.

 This post on how to be more open-minded will help you find the next steps to take today.